linuxfoundation/critical-projects/README.md

 The universe of open source projects is too broad, so we need to pare this down a bit before even beginning to rank.
 Let's define the unit of analysis for an open source project as the project's canonical source code repository.
 Our approach to project discovery and filtering is as follows:

 1. Use git-based projects with public source repositories on GitHub
-2. Use GitHub GraphQL to return a list of the top 10,000 most starred public repositories older than 6 months.
-We additionally include the OpenSSF Securing Critical Projects list of "most critical projects" to this set.
+2. Use GitHub GraphQL to return a list of the top 10,000 most-starred public repositories older than 6 months.
+We additionally include the OpenSSF Securing Critical Projects list of "most critical projects" in this set.
-3. Filter this set to exclude forks, mirrors, templates, archived repositories.
+3. Filter this set to exclude forks, mirrors, templates, and archived repositories.

 ## Measure signals of criticality

-For each project in the set of  projects, we next gather a number of quantitivative signals that can be derived from project characteristics.
+For each project in the set of  projects, we next gather a number of quantitative signals that can be derived from project characteristics.
 Signals should measure something about the project that reasonably correlates with a notion of criticality.

 **Examples:**